The Inside Scoop on How to Write A Resume that Will Get You Hired As an English Teacher Abroad

 II.
 Education – include any and all programs, degrees, certifications, and other formal training programs that you attended in-person or online.
 This section is where you want to put your TEFL certificate on your resume.

-- Highlight your TEFL Certification, including the number of hours, hours of practicum at or near the top of the education section of your resume or cv.
-Note that the course is internationally accredited and meets or exceeds all international standards, but some employers still hold biases based on the fact that many other online courses are substandard.
+Highlight your TEFL Certification, including the number of hours, hours of practicum at or near the top of the education section of your resume or cv.
+Note that the course is internationally accredited and meets or exceeds all international standards.

 - List your highest-level qualifications first.